 In May 2015, the Company closed a Collaboration and License Agreement with BMS (the "BMS Collaboration Agreement") that provides exclusive access to the Company's gene therapy technology platform for multiple targets in cardiovascular (and other target-specific) diseases.
-The collaboration included the Company's proprietary gene therapy program for congestive heart failure which aims to restore the heart's ability to synthesize AMT-126, a calcium sensor and master regulator of heart function, and thereby improve clinical outcomes for patients with reduced ejection fraction.
-Beyond cardiovascular diseases, the agreement also included the potential for a target exclusive collaboration in other disease areas.
-In total, the companies may collaborate on ten targets, including AMT-126.
+In total, the companies may collaborate on ten targets.